gabrielelana/vim-markdown/README.md

 ## Why?
-I wanted strong support for the Markdown flavor implemented by Github.
-I wanted syntax highlighting that would mirror the result I would find later on Github.
+I wanted strong support for the Markdown flavor implemented by GitHub.
+I wanted syntax highlighting that would mirror the result I would find later on GitHub.
 I wanted syntax highlighting that would not break easily.
 I wanted syntax highlighting that I could rely on (aka rapid feedback).
 I wanted something more than mere syntax highlighting.
 The [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax), unfortunately, is so loosely defined that there are *flavors* of Markdown that are subtly incompatible with each other.
-The [Markdown supported by Github](https://help.github.com/articles/github-flavored-markdown) is one of them.
+The [Markdown supported by GitHub](https://help.github.com/articles/github-flavored-markdown) is one of them.

 ## Installation